solrac97gr/social-scraper/README.md

 # Social Scraper 🤖

-A tool to extract information about Telegram, Rutube, VK, and Instagram channels from a list of links in an Excel file.
+A tool to extract information from Telegram, Rutube, VK, and Instagram channels from a list of links in an Excel file.
 This program scrapes channel name and followers count from these channels.

 <div align="center">
    <img src="images/Social%20Scraper.png" alt="Social Scraper" width="70%">